voldemortman/Nelly/README.md

     bridgeID: UUID
   }
   ```
-  Deletes all stalkers that are connected to bridge with bridgeID
+  Deletes all stalkers that are connected to bridge with bridgeID.
-  **Returns** a list containing all stalkers with id
+  **Returns** a list containing all stalkers with id.

 - *DELETE* /remote/{stalkerID}/ <br>
-  Delete a stalker with id stalkerID
+  Delete a stalker with id stalkerID.

 - *PATCH* /remote/{stalkerID}/ <br>
   **Body**